 Any provision regarding the children can be modified if there is a material and substantial change in circumstances.
 For example, if someone has a job loss or a substantial increase in pay, then the clients can come back to the mediation process to modify child support.

 If Both Parents Share Equal Custody, Does Anyone Have To Pay Child Support?

-For more information on Mediating Child Support Issues, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (508) 645-6374 today.
+For more information on Mediating Child Support Issues, a strategy session is your next best step.
+Get the information and legal answers you are seeking by calling (508) 529-1510today.